research-software-directory/RSD-as-a-service/README.md

 We discourage the use of Safari for developing the RSD.
 The reason is that it is not possible to sign in with Safari on localhost, because Safari handles [secure cookies differently](https://codedamn.com/news/web-development/safari-cookie-is-not-being-set) from other browsers.

+When you need DOIs to test out functionality involving mentions, some lists can be found at [pull request #808](https://github.com/research-software-directory/RSD-as-a-service/pull/808).

 For more details on developing the RSD, see the respective readmes in the varying directories.

 ### Developing the frontend